ConvincibleMedia/jekyll-test-harness/readme.md

   - `Array` (joined with newlines)
   - `Hash` (YAML-dumped)

-Each `jekyll_files` call both returns the generated hash and merges it into the internal files buffer.
+Each `jekyll_files` call both returns the generated hash of files/folders, and merges it into the internal files buffer.
 The returned hash could be passed to `jekyll_build` or `jekyll_blueprint`.

 When calling `jekyll_build`, if `files:` is omitted and no blueprint is passed, the buffered value from `jekyll_files` is used.
 Either way, the buffer is then flushed.

-### `jekyll_blueprint(config:, files:)`
+## `jekyll_blueprint`

-Creates a reusable blueprint object that stores config and file hashes for composition.
+Creates a reusable blueprint object that stores config and files for composition.

 ```ruby
 base_blueprint = jekyll_blueprint(